BRFSS Survey Results 2005 for South Carolina

 Due to the small number of respondents to this question, no further breakdowns are available.

-*This question was only asked of the respondents who reported have ever been told
+*This question was only asked of respondents who had ever been told had a heart attack or myocardial infarction.

 #Use caution in interpreting cell sizes less than 50.
 N = Cell Size, % = Percentage, C.I.(95%) = Confidence Interval (at 95 percent probability level).